Peter Schattschneider: Life

 In 1978 he published his first Science Fiction story (Rechtsbrecher) and afterwards has published other stories in Anthologies and Magazines.

-From 1992 to 1993 he worked at the CNRS (Centre Nationale de la Recherche Scientifique) in Paris.
-Since 1995 he is an invited professor at the École Centrale Paris.
+From 1992 to 1993, he worked at the CNRS (Centre Nationale de la Recherche Scientifique) in Paris.
+Since 1995 he has been an invited professor at the École Centrale Paris.
 From 2000 to 2006 he was the head of the newly established University Service for Transmission Electron Microscopy at the Vienna University of Technology.
 Although he officially retired in 2015, he is still an active researcher.
 In October 2016 he received a decoration from the Vienna University of Technology for "his research on electron energy loss spectroscopy and the development of the theoretical foundations in the fields of ELNES, EMCD and most recently electron vortex beams".

+In 2024, he experimentally simulated the Terrell effect for the first time.